techd333/codex_project/README.md

-# codex_project
+# JsonRAGChatbot

-This repository contains a simple RAG-based chatbot built with Python and the OpenAI API.
+JsonRAGChatbot is a simple RAG-based chatbot built with Python and the OpenAI API.

 ## Usage